babylonchain/babylonchain.github.io/docs/cli/babylond/Babylond_tx/Babylond_tx_staking/Babylond_tx_staking_create-validator.md

 ---

 :::warning
-Use the wrapped message [create-validator](/docs/cli/babylond/Babylond_tx/Babylond_tx_checkpointing/babylond_tx_checkpointing_create-validator) in the checkpointing module.
+This message is disabled in Babylon.
+Please use the wrapped message [create-validator](/docs/cli/babylond/Babylond_tx/Babylond_tx_checkpointing/babylond_tx_checkpointing_create-validator) in the checkpointing module instead.
 :::

 # babylond tx stking create-validator